BDC Hamburger Icon

 Open row

-You would set up a wheelchair ramp and other accommodations for people with disabilities at a retail store, but have you considered how to make your company website accessible as well?
-How user-friendly is your site for people with disabilities?
 As a business owner, you are responsible for making sure your website is accessible, and having a fully functioning site is one aspect of a strong e-commerce marketing strategy.
-But it’s more than just a business consideration; ensuring your website is truly usable by all is just the right thing to do.
+But it’s more than just a business consideration.
+Ensuring your website is truly usable by all is just the right thing to do.

 What is an accessible website?

-An accessible website is one that can be fully used by anyone, including individuals who are deaf or blind, or who navigate by voice, as well as anyone with a speech, visual, auditory, cognitive or physical disability.
+An accessible website is one that can be fully used by anyone, including individuals who are deaf or blind or who navigate by voice, as well as anyone with a speech, visual, auditory, cognitive, or physical disability.

-This may sound like a daunting list of considerations, but creating an accessible website isn’t as difficult as you might think.
 Here are two examples of how your e-commerce site could easily be altered to accommodate people with special needs:

-• Resizing, respacing or recoloring the text or graphics to accommodate viewers with vision impairments
+• Resizing, respacing, or recoloring the text or graphics to accommodate viewers with vision impairments

 • Providing a button that pauses animations and flashing designs so the page is more accessible for people with epilepsy

 You don’t have to make these changes on your own.
 There are many affordable resources available to help you create an accessible e-commerce website with the power of artificial intelligence.
-You can also hire a web design agency to build an accessible website, although this can be difficult because not all firms understand what website accessibility is and how a site must be created and updated to be compliant with the Americans with Disabilities Act (ADA).
+You can also hire a web design agency to build an accessible website, although that can be difficult because not all firms understand what website accessibility is and how a site must be created and updated to be compliant with the Americans With Disabilities Act (ADA).
 [See our small business website design tips.]

 How do you create an accessible e-commerce website?